GDSL-UL/soft_install/docs/01-mac.md

 1. A stable internet connection
 2. ~10GB of space on your hard drive
 3. MacOS version 10.13 or newer i.e. High Sierra, Mojave or Catalina.
-If you are unsure what version you are running click on the apple icon in the top left of the screen and then **About this Mac**.
+If you are unsure what version you are running click on the Apple icon in the top left of the screen and then **About this Mac**.
 4. Mac hardware must be a 2010 model or newer

 ### Docker install steps {.unlisted .unnumbered}